siocryanjay/ICA-FACULTY-DIGITAL-DOCUMENT-SYSTEM/README.md

 ### Read this first!
 To use the application:

-Create a database with the name "digidoc" Open terminal
+Create a database with the name "digidoc" Open terminal and input artisan commands:

 - php artisan migrate --seed
 - php artisan storage:link